daikonk/daikonk/README.md

 ## Closed-Source Projects

-🟦[MockTalk](https://mocktalk.app/): A mock interview platform for Software Engineers and Product Managers looking to sharpen their tech interviewing skills
+🟦[MockTalk](https://mocktalk.app/): A mock interview platform for Software Engineers and Product Managers looking to sharpen their tech interviewing skills (currently on hiatus)

 ## Fun/Purposeless Projects